1974–75 New England Whalers season

 The 1974–75 New England Whalers season was the Whalers' third season of play.
-It was also the first season the franchise played in Hartford, Connecticut.
-Ryan was replaced by Kelley before the playoffs started; the Whalers lost to Minnesota in 6 games.
+It was also the first season the franchise played away from Boston, Massachusetts on a fulltime basis.
+They played the first thirteen home games in West Springfield, Massachusetts at the Eastern States Coliseum before the team moved to the newly-opened Hartford Civic Center in Hartford, Connecticut.
+Ryan was replaced by Kelley before the 1975 WHA playoffs started; the Whalers lost to the Minnesota Fighting Saints in the WHA Quarterfinals in six games.